two parts of the studio. one intimate journey.

 la chaise miroir is the mirror edition of ultimo intimo’s la chaise – a design defined by elegant curves and clean lines, its seat seemingly floating in the air. the mirror edition is kept in leightweight and rust-resistant aluminium, with the seat polished to mirror finish.

-la chaise miroir, as part of ultimo intimo’s debut furniture collection, was unveiled during dutch design week 2024 at ultimo intimo’s solo-exhibition prism of self.
+la chaise miroir, as part of ultimo intimo’s debut furniture collection, was unveiled during dutch design week 2024 at ultimo intimo’s solo-exhibition PRISM OF SELF.

 dimensions: 73cm x 60cm x 91cm (L x D x H)